On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \subsection{Causality on spacetimes}

 We now turn to the Lorentzian signature, that is when $p=1$.
-A conformal manifold of Lorentzian signature will be denoted $M^{1,n}$, where $n$ refers to the dimension of space.
-The set of nonzero causal vectors in the tangent space $T_xM$ of a conformal Lorentzian manifold is divided into two connected components, each of which is a convex cone.
-A global choice of such connected components varying continuously with respect to $x$ is called a \emph{time orientation} on $M$.
+Lorentzian signature will be denoted $(1,n)$, where $n+1$ refers to the manifold's dimension.
+A tangent vector in a conformal Lorentzian manifold $(M,[g])$ is \emph{causal} if it is either timelike or lightlike.
+A \emph{time orientation} on $(M,[g])$ is given by a continuous timelike vector field.
 A conformal Lorentzian manifold with a time orientation is called a \emph{conformal spacetime}.
-A tangent vector is \emph{causal} if it is either timlike of lightlike.
-For a given time orientation, causal vectors that belong to the cone field are called \emph{future causal vectors}, and causal vectors antipodal to the cone field \emph{past causal vectors}.
-This infinitesimal language can be translated to curves: a continuous piecewise smooth causal curve $\gamma:I\to M$ is called \emph{future oriented} if its tangent vector $\gamma^\prime(t)$ is future for all $t\in I$.
+For a given time orientation $X$, causal vectors $v$ satisfying $g(v,X)<0$ (resp. $g(v,X)>0$) are called \emph{future causal vectors} (resp. \emph{past causal vectors}).
+This infinitesimal language can be translated to curves: a smooth causal curve $\gamma:I\to M$ is called \emph{future oriented} if its tangent vector $\gamma^\prime(t)$ is future for all $t\in I$.